chanel5er/CMPG-323-Project-2-35956445/README.md

 POST - Creates new entries.
 DELETE - Will delete the specified entry.

-Users can enter the values for the devices, zones, and catagories to retrieve or update the data.
+Users can enter the values for the devices, zones, and categories to retrieve or update the data.
 Once the action is created, the api will return the result.

-All methods have been implemented for devices, zones, and catagories.
+All methods have been implemented for devices, zones, and categories.